 - Most Eco-Friendly - Driftaway Coffee

-- Best Variety of Brewing Methods - Blue Bottle Coffee
+- Best Variety of Brews - Blue Bottle Coffee

 - Most Affordable - Peet's Coffee

 - Best for Home and Office - Crema Coffee

 How We Chose the Best Coffee Subscriptions

 Before we get into specific recommendations, it may be helpful to note some of the criteria we used for making our assessment.
 Our ranking factors include:

 Some subscription services do a better job than others of giving coffee lovers lots of options, not only allowing you to pick between different beans, but also allowing you to pick from whole bean vs. ground coffee.
 We also gave bonus points to subscription services that provide freshly-roasted craft coffee.